EasyDynamics/oscal-editor-deployment/all-in-one/README.md

 # All-in-One Deployment

-Simple Docker deployment of the back-end services and web-based user interface for the OSCAL Editor.
+Simple Docker deployment of the back-end services and web-based user interface for the the Open Security Controls Assessment Language (OSCAL) Editor.

 ## Pulling the Image